Roots & River Instructors

 Kellee Martin RYT-200 - Yoga Instructor

 Kellee discovered yoga in 2002 and it supported her in stress release and physical recovery from an injury.
 As a #yogasponge, Kellee soaks up as much yoga experience as she can and has sought out advanced training and certification in Yin Yoga, Trauma Informed Yoga, and Reiki energy work.
-She is currently expanding her studies into yoga as part of addiction recovery and guide others to discover the benefits of a regular practice.
-Kellee leads classes in a way that provides students the opportunity for stillness and reflections within the vitality that comes from flow based movements.
-With her light and playful humor, Kellee hopes for students to leave the yoga practice feeling grounded, tension-free and tuned into themselves.
+She is currently expanding her studies into yoga as part of addiction recovery and aims to guide others to discover the benefits of a regular practice.
+Kellee leads classes in a way that provides students the opportunity for stillness and reflections within the vitality that comes from flow-based movements.
+With her light and playful humor, Kellee hopes for students to leave the yoga practice feeling grounded, tension-free, and tuned into themselves.